 Having been in the water with them once, I can attest to it being one of the most spectacular experiences underwater.

-However, I have not been to Gladden Spit myself but next month I will be in Placencia and I will be diving with Splash Dive Center.
+However, I have not been to Gladden Spit myself but next month I will be in Placencia and can go for a dive.
 With any luck I might be one of the lucky ones to leave with unforgettable recollections and photos.

 Wish me good fortune on my dive and expect an update soon!